 All papers will receive expedited review.
 Please make sure they are labeled for the Special Call.
 Accepted manuscripts will be published under a distinct heading and will receive special attention and handling.
 Only those papers not requiring extensive revision will be published under this call.
 If you currently have a manuscripts on this topic that has already been submitted and would like it to be included in the Special Call, please contact Dr. David Harder, Editor (Phone: 414-456-5613, Fax: 414-456-6421).
 Guest Editors for this Special Call will be Drs.
 Balaraman Kalyanaraman and David Gutterman.

-Topic: Translational Physiology
+Translational Physiology Series.

 If you have any questions or already have a manuscript in this area submitted to the American Journal of Physiology-Heart and Circulatory Physiology and would like to have it included for this series, please contact the Editor, Dr. David R. Harder (Phone, 414-456-5613; Fax, 414-456-6515).